vishalcloudyuga/dcos-docs/1.9/usage/gpu-support.md

 DC/OS now supports allocating GPUs (Graphics Processing Units) to your long-running DC/OS services.
 Adding GPUs to your service can dramatically accelerate big data workloads.
 [Learn more](http://www.nvidia.com/object/what-is-gpu-computing.html).

 By default, DC/OS is not configured to run with GPUs, so you must explicitly enable this support when first installing DC/OS on your cluster.
-Once configured, DC/OS treats  GPUs as another resource available to your app.
+Once configured, DC/OS treats  GPUs as another resource available to your service.

 # Configure your Cluster for GPUs

 Follow these steps to enable GPU support on your cluster.

 1. Ensure that all machines in your cluster have the [Nvidia Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) installed on them.
-The machines do not need to have GPUs on them, but they will fail to to come online without this library.
+The machines do not need to have GPUs on them, but they will fail to to come online without this library if GPU support is enabled as described below.

     If you are using AWS, [generate a custom AWS CF template](https://dcos.io/docs/1.8/administration/installing/cloud/aws/advanced/aws-custom/) that uses one of the following AMIs.